 How do I start a group?

 If you would like to start a group, go to the Group tab and click "Start a Group".
 You will have to wait until your application is approved, because while anyone is welcome to start a group, the person who starts it must take responsibility for hosting it and we want to make sure you are aware of that.
-If you are in a hurry and want to make sure your group is accepted right away, email the community administrator with the name of your group and something that indicates your intent to create a hospitable space and care for the group as it evolves.
+If you are in a hurry and want to make sure your group is accepted right away, email amy with the name of your group and something that indicates your intent to create a hospitable space and care for the group as it evolves.

 What's involved in hosting a group?

 A group's host will determine the title and description for their group; welcome new members and invite people to it; they will respond to questions and keep the conversations fresh.
 In other words, they will care for the group and encourage others to do the same.

 Can I change my group settings or details if I change my mind about something, or want to add a photo, etc.?

 Yes!
 Go to your group page and click the "Edit Group" link on the right (only the person who started the group - the "group owner" - will see this link and be able to use it).
 That will open a window that will allow you to make changes - e.g. to the group's name, description and other settings.
 Directly under the box for your group's name is a place for an "image" - click the "camera icon" and a box will open that will allow you to upload an image from your computer.
 Put your cursor in the box and a browser will appear to help you find the image.
 When you've found it, click "open". and then click "done" in the box.
 When you're finished making changes, be sure to click the "save" button at the bottom right of your page edit page.
 If you have any problems with your photo it might be because your image is too big.
 If that happens, you can either re-size it with photo management programs you might have available to you, e.g. iPhoto, or you can ask the amy for help.